Anti-Hindi agitations of Tamil Nadu: Impact

 [The anti-Hindi imposition agitations knit] together diverse, even incompatible, social and political interests ...
-Their common cause against Hindi imposition had thrown together religious revivalists like Maraimalai Atikal (1876–1950) with avowed atheists like Ramasami and Bharathidasan (1891–1964); men who supported the Indian cause like T.V.
+Their common cause against Hindi imposition had thrown together religious revivalists like Maraimalai Atikal (1876–1950) with avowed atheists like "Periyar" Ramasami and Bharathidasan (1891–1964); men who supported the Indian cause like T.V.
 Kalyanasundaram (1883–1953) and M. P. Sivagnanam with those who wanted to secede from India like Annadurai and M. Karunanidhi (b.
 1924); university professors like Somasundara Bharati (1879–1959) and M.S.
-Purnalingam Pillai (1866 -1947) with uneducated street poets, populist pamphleteers and college students.
+Purnalingam Pillai (1866–1947) with uneducated street poets, populist pamphleteers and college students.

 The anti-Hindi imposition agitations ensured the passage of the Official Languages Act of 1963 and its amendment in 1967, thus ensuring the continued use of English as an official language of India.
 They effectively brought about the "virtual indefinite policy of bilingualism" of the Indian Republic.